 Tax-free retirement accounts, or Section 7702 plans, offer unique benefits that differentiate them from traditional retirement savings vehicles like 401(k)s and IRAs.
 These plans provide tax advantages, financial flexibility, and additional protections that can enhance retirement planning.
 Here are some of the primary advantages and benefits of TFRAs:

-- Tax-free income and principal: Earnings and withdrawals from a TFRA are not subject to income tax, unlike traditional retirement accounts, where withdrawals are taxed as ordinary income.
+- Tax-free income and principal: Earnings are tax-deferred, and withdrawals of principal from a TFRA are not subject to income tax, unlike traditional retirement accounts, where the entire withdrawal is taxes as ordinary income

 - Greater liquidity: Unlike 401(k)s and IRAs, which impose penalties for early withdrawals, a TFRA allows policyholders to access cash value without triggering tax penalties.